jplingareddy/HackAMae-3.0-Starter/README.md

 ## Introduction
 This repository contains code and instructions for teams to setup their AWS environment for the Hack-a-Mae 3.0 event.

-Each team should receive an email with instructions on how to login to your AWS burner account.
-Note that access to the AWS burner account is not permitted from the Fannie Mae network, so you should forward the email to your personal email address and use your personal computer for access.
+Also included are instructions on how to login to your AWS burner account.
+Note that access to the AWS burner account is not permitted from the Fannie Mae network, so you should use your personal computer for access.

 Note that AWS burner accounts are only available for 3 days, so each team will receive 2 accounts.
 The first account is active April 12-15, and the second account is active April 15-18.
 Please plan accordingly to move your work to the second account on April 15 and use that account for presentations on April 17.

 ## Setup Instructions

-1. Click on the link provided in the email, review/accept the terms and conditions, and join the event.
+1. Click on the link provided in the instructions, review/accept the terms and conditions, and join the event.
 Links on the left side panel lead to AWS console and credentials if you choose to connect locally.

 2. Open the AWS console and change region to us-east-1.